 Wi-Fi uses spectrum on an unlicensed basis in specific bands that are also used by other applications, such as Bluetooth and RFID.
 The bands most frequently used for such applications are the 2.4 GHz and 5 GHz bands.
-Radiocommunications services operating in these bands must accept harmful interference; may not claim protection against harmful interference; and are subject to power limits to avoid causing interference to other services.10 No identification exists for this type of application in the ITU Radio Regulations.
-Instead, ITU recommendations and reports seek to harmonize spectrum used by RLANs on an unlicensed basis.11 order to make more spectrum available for RLANs.12 The focus is to expand the 5 GHz band for RLAN applications, and to relax some technical restrictions (for example, power limits) applicable to certain ranges of the band.13 Any such changes at WRC-19, once implemented at the national level, will expand the spectrum resources available to Wi-Fi-enabled connectivity projects, in line with those detailed in chapter 5.2.
+Radiocommunications services operating in these bands must accept harmful interference; may not claim protection against harmful interference; and are subject to power limits to avoid causing interference to other services.
+No identification exists for this type of application in the ITU Radio Regulations.
+Instead, ITU recommendations and reports seek to harmonize spectrum used by RLANs on an unlicensed basis.

+WRC-19 will also look at the possibility of modifying existing allocations and technical restrictions in order to make more spectrum available for RLANs.
+The focus is to expand the 5 GHz band for RLAN applications, and to relax some technical restrictions (for example, power limits) applicable to certain ranges of the band.
+Any such changes at WRC-19, once implemented at the national level, will expand the spectrum resources available to Wi-Fi-enabled connectivity projects, in line with those detailed in chapter 5.2.